dima-antonenko/rust_cms/README.md

 ## Future Enhancements

-Some ideas for future improvments:
+Some ideas for future improvements:

 - Database integration (PostgreSQL, SQLite)
 - User authentication and authorizaton